syncfusion-content/blazor-docs/blazor/mention/templates.md

 ## Display template

-The `DisplayTemplate` property allows you to specify a template that defines how the mentioned value should be displayed in the mention component.
+The `DisplayTemplate` property allows you to specify a template that defines how the mentioned value should be displayed in the Mention component.
 You can customize the appearance of the mentioned value, such as by adding an avatar or displaying additional information about the mentioned value.

-In the following sample, the selected value is displayed as a combined text of both FirstName and City in the mention element, which is separated by a hyphen.
+In the following sample, the selected value is displayed as a combined text of both `FirstName` and `City` in the Mention element, which is separated by a hyphen.

 {% highlight razor %}